Hektoen International

 Mme & M, F. Lacroix

 Stays were the fully boned laced bodices and the term probably comes from the French “estayer” meaning “to support.”
 In pregnancy, corsets were designed to mask, even minimize, the size of the pregnant body although pregnant women used specialized maternity corsets that had laced panels that expanded as their bellies grew.
-George Boole was correct in not encouraging these supports since constant corseting, especially when began in late childhood, often caused weakening of wearer’s back and dependency on the corset due to muscle atrophy.
+George Boole was correct in not encouraging these supports since constant corseting, especially when began in late childhood, often caused weakening of the wearer’s back and dependency on the corset due to muscle atrophy.
 Tight corseting also made it difficult to participate in exercise by reducing lung capacity, the next issue raised in Boole’s letter.

 According to Boole, his young wife remained active throughout her pregnancy:

-I believe it to have been a consequence of this freedom (from corseting) that she was able to take an amount of exercise very unusual for persons in her situation up to the day of her confinement.
+I believe it to have been a consequence of this freedom [from corseting] that she was able to take an amount of exercise very unusual for persons in her situation up to the day of her confinement.
 Her step remained as light as ever and her motion was unimpeded.

 Today, it is still considered most important to remain physically active during pregnancy.
 Exercise has significant benefits that are associated with improved pregnancy outcomes.
 Exercises involving balance, like biking or skiing, or contact sports can be risky during the latter trimester of pregnancy.
 In Victorian times, horse riding would have been the exercise most discouraged: “the moment symptoms of pregnancy develop themselves she must instantly give it up, or it will very probably cause her to miscarry.”4